Skip to content

 What is an intervention order?

-An intervention order prohibits a person (the defendant) from contacting or behaving in a certain way towards a protected person.
+An Intervention Order (also referred to as an AVO or Restraining Order) prohibits a person (the defendant) from contacting or behaving in a certain way towards a protected person.
 It is an order made by a Court.
 As it is made under civil law, it isn't actually a criminal charge.

 Websters Lawyers can assist anyone who has been served with an Intervention Order or has been charged with breaching an Order, and can also advise and represent those wishing to apply for an Order against another person, or who wish to have an existing Order varied or revoked.